LostArtefacts/TRX/README.md

 ### Tomb Raider 1
 * For installation instructions, refer to the [detailed documentation](docs/tr1/INSTALLING.md).
-* See the [changelog](docs/tr1/CHANGELOG.md) for a version history.

 ### Tomb Raider 2
 * For installation instructions, refer to the [detailed documentation](docs/tr2/INSTALLING.md).

-* See the [changelog](docs/tr2/CHANGELOG.md) for a version history.
+### Tomb Raider 3
+* For installation instructions, refer to the [detailed documentation](docs/tr3/INSTALLING.md).

+For the changelog for all of the games (TRX uses an unified engine capable of running all 3 games), please refer to [this document](docs/CHANGELOG.md).

 ## Q&A

-1. **Are TR1 and TR2 fully playable from beginning to end?**
+1. **Are all three games fully playable from beginning to end?**

-    By all means!
+    TR1 and TR2 – yes, by all means!
 If you encounter a bug, please file a ticket.

+    TR3 is still in the works, though, and the team is hard at work to make this happen!

 2. **Can we get HD textures?
 What about other visual updates?**